How Do I Report a Landslide?

 GPS Location or Street address

 GPS (global positioning system) locations should be taken at the base of the landslide.
-Please report where you took the GPS location so we can accurately record the location (for example, a GPS location at the at the southeast base of the landslide).
+Please report where you took the GPS location in relation to the landslide so we can accurately record it (for example, a GPS location at the at the southeast base of the landslide).
 If you do not have a GPS device, please give a street address or cross streets (for example, "approximately 500 feet south of the intersection of M Street and 6th Avenue").

 Photos should be taken of the whole landslide if possible, or in sections for larger landslides (such as debris flows).
 Scale is key in photos; please place something in the photo for scale, such as a person, vehicle, house, or common household object such as a shovel, broom, etc. Scale helps determine how large a landslide actually is.
 Multiple pictures from various angles will also help us accurately log the landslide.